Della Sutorius: Death

 According to the Ohio Department of Rehabilitation and Correction, Della Sutorius died of natural causes at the Franklin Medical Center on November 20, 2010, where Sutorius had been serving her life sentence since her conviction.
 She was 60 years old.
-Sutorius would have been eligible for parole in 2014.
+Sutorius would have been eligible for parole consideration in 2014.

 In media

 Della Sutorius's dramatic history with her husbands and the public perception of her as being a "black widow" attracted high levels of coverage from the press; her lawyer, ex-husbands, and ex-boyfriends were all reportedly approached by talk show hosts and news broadcasts such as Geraldo and Hard Copy.
 A spokeswoman for the Sally Jessy Raphael talk show Sally, which also pursued the story, explained that the case was "highly dramatic" and would appeal to daytime television watchers.
 Despite jury selection being slowed down by already widespread news coverage of the case, CourtTV was permitted to televise coverage of the May 1996 trial.
 A 2010 episode of Dateline NBC covered the case in detail, interviewing Sutorius's family and friends as well as people who had been involved in her legal cases.

 Crime reporter Aphrodite Jones covered Sutorius's case in her 2002 book Della's Web.
 Her case is one of the thirteen famous murders reported on in the book The Cincinnati Crime Book (1998), by George Stimson.

 The Sutorius case was featured in 2005 on the Oxygen Network series Snapped, and the Investigation Discovery series Deadly Women and Fatal Vows.

-It was also in the Forensic Files episode "Second Shot at Love".
+It was also covered in the December 2000 Forensic Files episode "Second Shot at Love".